-Pressure washing, also called jet washing, is a fantastic way to remove dirt, grime, mildew and mold.
-It can add that curb appear to a commercial or residential building.
-However, trying this yourself without the help of a professional cleaning company like Stardust Cleaning, holds its own set of challenges.
+We are often asked: What are the dangers of DIY pressure washing?
+Pressure washing, also called jet washing and power washing, is a fantastic way to remove dirt, grime, mildew, and mould.
+It can add that curb appeal to a commercial or residential building.
+However, trying this yourself without the help of a professional cleaning company holds its own set of challenges.
 We’ll run through those challenges and how DIYers can overcome them.
-If you aren’t confident in completing this task yourself though – give Stardust Cleaning a call today.
-Here’s the dangers of DIY pressure washing:
+If you aren’t confident in completing this task yourself, though – give a professional cleaning company a call today.
+Here are the dangers of DIY pressure washing:

-Risk of personal injury and exposure to chemicals by pressure washing
+The risk of personal injury and exposure to chemicals by pressure washing

-In untrained hands a pressure washing hose can become out of a control and cause serious personal injuries.
-Besides the extremely high pressure that jet washing produces, the process also involves use of cleaning chemicals.
-Health problems can be caused by these chemicals if they make contact with eyes, skin, cuts, and puncture wounds and so on.
-Burns can be caused as well as other health issues if the chemicals enter the bloodstream.
+In untrained hands, a pressure washing hose can become out of control and cause serious personal injuries.
+Besides the extremely high pressure that jet washing produces, the process also involves cleaning chemicals.
+These chemicals can cause health problems if they make contact with eyes, skin, cuts, and puncture wounds, and so on.
+Cleaning chemicals can cause burns and other health issues if the substances enter the bloodstream.

-Risk of electric shock by pressure washing
+The risk of electric shock by pressure washing

 One top tip is to always check the pressure washer’s power cord before beginning to use it.
-Check for any kinks, cracks or otherwise exposed wiring which water could get into, before beginning operation.
-Having a grounded power source can eliminate risk to an extent but some risk will always exist.
+Check for any kinks, cracks, or otherwise exposed wiring which water could get into before commencing operation.
+Having a grounded power source can eliminate risk to an extent, but some risk will always exist.

-Risk of damage to your property by pressure washing
+The risk of damage to your property by pressure washing

-Risk to your time and budget by pressure washing?
+The risk to your time and budget by pressure washing?

-Some DIYers may start a project but then realise they can’t really do the job justice or perhaps get busy with other things.
+Some DIYers may start a project but then find out they can’t really do the job justice or perhaps get busy with other tasks.
 They then need to hire a professional cleaning company.
-Obviously in these instances it would have been easier, less expensive and less time consuming to hire the professional cleaning company in the first place.
+Obviously, in these instances, it would have been easier, less expensive, and less time consuming to hire a professional cleaning company in the first place.